Inside MBR Acres facility

 Behind the walls of MBR Acres, 2,000 beagles are waiting for someone to care.

-A beagle inside MBR Acres
+A beagle inside MBR Acres breeding facility

-Safe in a foster home
+A rescued beagle safe in a foster home

 The Law Is On Our Side

-Two juries have acquitted rescuers.
-The Animal Welfare Act 2006 imposes a duty of care on those responsible for animals.
-The Animal Sentience Act 2022 recognises animals as sentient beings.
-The legal framework supports those who act to prevent suffering.
+Two juries acquitted rescuers.
+The Animal Welfare Act 2006 imposes a duty of care.
+The Sentience Act 2022 recognises animals as sentient beings.
+And Section 58 — the government's shield — has serious cracks.